TorXakis/redesign/ISSUE_TEMPLATE.md

 This is an issue template.

-If submitting a **bug report** please specify:
+TorXakis is a community maintained tool, and it is maintained by volunteers.
+To help them to address your issue as quick as possible when submitting a **bug report** please specify:

-- Expected behavior
+- Expected behavior.
-- Actual behavior
+- Actual behavior.
-- Steps to reproduce the actual behavior
+- Steps to reproduce the actual behavior.
+- Operating system.
+- TorXakis version.
+- A TorXakis trace.
+- If applicable, SMT log file.
+- In case the bug is caused by a model, try to add a minimal input file and a mimimal trace.

 If submitting a **new feature** request please specify: